A splitting Hamiltonian Monte Carlo method for efficient sampling: Numerical examples

 We choose $\beta = N$ such that the scaling factor of the big summation in $U$ is $1/N$:

 Under the specific setting of our experiment, the distance between the two wells in $U$ is $d_w = 4.1931$ and the height of the barrier is $h_b = 0.4054$.
 The energy barriers for two wells are reduced to 0.0131 and 0.0113 respectively after the above two scaled Gaussian kernels are added to the wells.
 Fix the evolution time of each iteration $L\Delta t = 0.4d_w$ and time step size $\Delta t = 0.01, 0.001$, we apply HMC, SHMC and RB-SHMC with batch size $s = 10$ to sample from the posterior.
 For each method, we collect $10^4$ samples after $10^3$ burn-in iterations.
 The scatter plot of the samples obtained by these three methods are shown in Figures \ref{fig:samples of HMC, SHMC and SRBHMC}.
 Clearly, SHMC and RB-SHMC can sample from the two modes of the posterior without multiple initializations while the samples of HMC are trapped in one single well.
 For HMC, we even run the algorithm with longer evolution time per iteration $L \Delta t = 2d_w$.
 But still, the samples generated by HMC fail to escape from a single well.
+We have also tried to use SGLD \cite{welling2011bayesian}, the naive version of SGHMC \cite{chen2014stochastic} and split HMC with ``the splitting of data'' strategy in \cite{shahbaba2014split}; however, all of them yield severely biased samples trapped in one single well since both the distance between the two wells and the height of the barrier between the two wells are large (larger than those in the similar experiment conducted in \cite{welling2011bayesian}).
 In summary, one can see that a suitable splitting strategy is powerful in the problem of sampling from a bimodal distribution.

 Table \ref{table: CPU&acc-2dGMM} shows the average CPU time and acceptance rate of five runs of SHMC and RB-SHMC, with the corresponding standard deviations recorded in the parentheses.
 The CPU time spent in the sampling phase of RB-SHMC is less than $40\%$ of that of SHMC and $t_g$, the CPU time to evaluate the summation term in $\nabla U_1$, of RB-SHMC exhibits a significant advantage over that of SHMC, which clearly shows the benefit of random batch in terms of computational efficiency.
 In the experiment with $\Delta t = 0.01$, the acceptance rate of RB-SHMC is comparatively low since the difference between the exact dynamics and the dynamics using random batch has a relatively large variance when $\Delta t$ is not small enough \cite{li2020random}.
 Nevertheless, the acceptance rate of RB-SHMC is comparable to that of SHMC when the time step is sufficiently small ($\Delta t = 0.001$).